surfstudio/NodeKit/TechDocs/Usage.md

 - [How to use Combine](#howtousecombine)

 Here are the main points and additional information on how to work with this library.
-The project contains an Example where several query options are written - you can look there as an interactive example.
+The project contains an [Example](../Example) where several queries are written - you can look there as an interactive example.

 ## Creating a request <a name="creatingarequest"></a>

 Sending a network request begins with describing:

 1) Route - URI to the desired service
 2) HTTP method - request method (GET, PUT, etc.)
-3) Encoding - where to place the parameters and in what format (JSON in Body, String in Query, etc.)
+3) Encoding - where to place the parameters and specify the format (JSON in Body, String in Query, etc.)
-4) Metadata - or request headers.
+4) Metadata - request headers

 ### Routing <a name="routing"></a>

-To abstract the way of specifying the route (for example, in gRPC there are no explicit URLs), the route is a generic data type, however, in the case of URL requests, an UrlRouteProvider is expected.
+To abstract the way of specifying the route (for example, in gRPC there are no explicit URLs), the route is a generic data type, however, in the case of URL requests, an URLRouteProvider is expected.

 This approach makes working with URL addresses a bit more elegant.
 For example: